 When your furnace won’t start, doing your own furnace repair in Safford, Arizona, can feel pretty overwhelming.

-If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.
+If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before calling an HVAC professional.

-If you need a new heating system, we also offer furnace installation.
+If you’re ready for a new heating system, we also do furnace installation.

 Furnace Repair Checklist